 Why We Do It

-Since 1997, REDF has partnered with 183 social enterprises in 26 states.
-These businesses have earned $755 million in revenue and employed over 37,000 people (and counting).
+Since 1997, REDF has partnered with 266 social enterprises in 38 states and the District of Columbia.
+These businesses have earned over $2 billion in revenue and employed over 100,000 people (and counting).

-The broader impact is in lives transformed, as people find not just work, but hope, pride, belonging, and a path to self-sufficiency.
-When people work, we leverage all of the talent available to our country.
-Families and communities are stronger—and so is our society.
+The broader impact is in lives transformed, as people find not just work, but hope, pride, belonging, and joy.
+When our economy works for everyone, families and communities are stronger—and so is our society.

 George R. Roberts, FounderREDF